Design for Six Sigma (DFSS) focuses on developing products that meet customer needs with very low defect levels.

 • No formal structured program with a plan, accepted responsibilities, or coordination

-• Policies & reward systems not re-aligned to support IPD
+• Policies & reward systems not re-aligned to support LPD

-Once executive management understands these pitfalls and lessons learned from other organizations, they can develop strategies and tactics to counter them within their own organization and improve the success of their IPD initiative.
+Once executive management understands these pitfalls and lessons learned from other organizations, they can develop strategies and tactics to counter them within their own organization and improve the success of their lean product development initiative.